 – Current infection.

-– During time of excess exhaustion and similar types of presentations.
+– During time of excess exhaustion or fatigue.

 Your massage therapist will be wary of the following during treatment: